 Just like social media advertising isn’t all about Facebook.
 It’s not just one thing when it comes to how you choose to use the platform to advertise.

-Understanding the different ways to advertise helps you choose the right ones for you.
+Understanding the different ways to advertise, as well as your targeting options, helps you choose the right ones for you.
 Here are the basic types of paid social.
 But keep in mind that beneath these broad categories, you may have more options to choose from on specific platforms.

 Your own social media profile is a great place to test potential ads for “free”.
 Or you may find that a post unexpectedly got a lot of attention.